 Travertine Hot Springs

 After a couple months of non-stop craziness, I decided to take a few days off and enjoy my birthday in the quiet and solitude of the outdoors.
 Squamish and Crater Lake were close contenders but in the end, the Eastern Sierra won out because hot springs.
 Seriously, what better way is there to rejuvenate than in the mountains soaking in a hot tub?
+The first stop was Travertine Hot Springs.

 If you’re looking for a place to spend the night, a local told me that you can camp on the hill outside of the fenced in area by the road.
 Supposedly there’s a campsite at the bottom of the hill.
 I wasn’t looking too hard.